huggingface/blog/vit-align.md

 ## Conclusion

 There have been incredible advances in multi-modal models in recent years, with models such as CLIP and ALIGN unlocking various downstream tasks such as image captioning and open vocabulary object detection.
 In this blog, we talked about the latest open source ViT and ALIGN models contributed to the Hub by Kakao Brain, as well as the new COYO text-image dataset.
-We also showed how you can use these models to perform various tasks with a few lines of code.
+We also showed how you can use these models to perform various tasks with a few lines of code both on their own or as a part of 🤗 Transformers pipelines.

+That was it!
 We are continuing to integrate the most impactful computer vision and multi-modal models and would love to hear back from you.
-To stay up to date with the latest news in computer vision and multi-modal research, you can follow us on Twitter: [@adirik](https://twitter.com/https://twitter.com/alaradirik), [@a_e_roberts](https://twitter.com/a_e_roberts), [@RisingSayak](https://mobile.twitter.com/a_e_roberts), and [@huggingface](https://twitter.com/huggingface).
+To stay up to date with the latest news in computer vision and multi-modal research, you can follow us on Twitter: [@adirik](https://twitter.com/https://twitter.com/alaradirik), [@a_e_roberts](https://twitter.com/a_e_roberts), [@NielsRogge](https://twitter.com/NielsRogge), [@RisingSayak](https://twitter.com/RisingSayak), and [@huggingface](https://twitter.com/huggingface).